de-souza-capstone-2020/Mars/README.md

 2. Run `git commit -m "<your commit message>"`
 3. Run `git push` (you'll be prompt to update your upstream for the first push)

+#### Merging master to your branch

+Alert: There is a possibility that you'll have to rebase.
+Message David if you have any confusion.
+He'll explain everything in-person

+1. Commit your changes first
+2. Run `git checkout master`
+3. Run `git pull` to pull latest changes
+4. Run `git checkout <your branch>`
+5. Run `git merge master`